syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/open-default-document.md

 # How to open a default document in DocumentEditor when initialized

-In this article, we are going to see how to open a default document when DocumentEditor & DocumentEditorContainer is initialized.
+This article explains how to open a default document when DocumentEditor & DocumentEditorContainer is initialized.

 ## Opening a default document in DocumentEditor

-Using `open` method in Document editor allows us to open the Document in sfdt format.
+Using `open` method in Document editor allows to open the Document in sfdt format.
 To open the document by default, call the open method in the `created` event of Document editor which gets triggered once the control is created.

-The following example illustrates how to open the sfdt format document in Document editor by default.

 {% if page.publishingplatform == "aspnet-core" %}